tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/5e-seeourminds-1-upgrade_to_MDB5_alpha.md

 It does not give a warning when using the fontawesome link tag that came with the MDB5 sample index.html file, but the MDB5 sample file gives the same warning when using my fontawesome link tag.

+##### Maybe Try to Fix This Later

+Tried a few things, but they didn't work.

+- The stupid problems I was having with the menu were unrelated to this
+- It's just a warning
+- Maybe try to fix this later

+Note that the warning also shows up on Groja.com , I just didn't notice it.
+And from what I can tell, it is fontawesome's "fault."

+##### Tried a Few Things

-Found a solution here:
+Found a possible solution here:

 - https://stackoverflow.com/questions/58270663/samesite-warning-chrome-77

-Adding this code inside my fontawesome tag fixes the issue - **OR SO I THOUGHT:**
+I thought that adding this code inside my fontawesome tag fixed the issue, but it seems like maybe the warning just goes away sometimes after reloads, unless I change some of the markup.

 ```
 response.setHeader("Set-Cookie", "HttpOnly;Secure;SameSite=Strict");